rbadillap/twitterstreaming/README.md

 If you notice, we don't need to specify any URL or any other feature to run an specific endpoint.
 We have covered all in our library :)

-## Defining parameters
+### Parameters

-Do you wanna filter tweets by some specific hashtag? or location? or an specific list of users?, of course you do.
+After defining the endpoint, you can continue with the parameters that you'd like to send to Twitter.

-You can set the parameters based on what Twitter allows to you to use.
+An important point to understand is that you can set the parameters based on what Twitter allows to you to use.

-For example, if you wanna filter tweets using the Public Endpoint and the Filter type, you can see a list of available parameters here: https://dev.twitter.com/streaming/reference/post/statuses/filter you can add all of those parameters in **TwitterStreaming PHP**.
+For example, if you wants filter tweets using the Public Endpoint and the Filter type, you can see a list of available parameters here: https://dev.twitter.com/streaming/reference/post/statuses/filter you can add all of those parameters in **TwitterStreaming PHP**.
 How?

 ```php
 require_once 'vendor/autoload.php'; // The autoload from composer